The pressure of productivity when working remotely

 But here’s where science comes in handy: studies demonstrate that the pressure to be constantly "on" is actually a productivity killer.
 Psychologist Devon Price argues in their book Laziness Does Not Exist that our brains work best in short bursts, not through marathon sessions of non-stop work.
 So, next time you think taking a moment for yourself means you’re giving up an opportunity to make money, remember this!

 Research even shows that happiness boosts productivity, while stress and anxiety have the opposite effect.
 Yet, hustle culture tells us to wear our overwork like a badge of honor.
 It’s as if grinding ourselves down to the bone is the only path to success.
-But when we make business a virtue competition, we lose sight of what really means to be a digital nomad: living a fulfilling life.
+But when we make business a virtue competition, we lose sight of what it really means to be a digital nomad: living a fulfilling life.

 So, here’s a reminder for all of us: Your worth is not tied to your productivity.
-Get your work done, but also take time to enjoy the simple pleasures—whether that’s a good book, a walk outside, or just doing nothing for a while.
+Get your work done, but also take time to enjoy the simple pleasures, whether that’s a good book, a walk outside, or just doing nothing for a while.
 Don’t let hustle culture convince you that more work equals more worth.
 You deserve more than burnout.

 💼 Latest 100% Remote Jobs